holaphil/amazing-maple-e08ae/src/pages/index.md

         content: >
-          Having managed the branding and marketing of several **early stage startups** as well as packaged and managed the launch of new products and services inside **larger growth organizations**, I have experienced the work and dedication required building brands that connect with an audience.
+          Having managed the branding and marketing of several **early stage startups** as well as packaged and managed the launch of new products and services inside **larger growth organizations**, I have built and grown brands that connect with their audience.
   - section_id: testimonials
     type: section_testimonials
     title: What do other people say?